wkurzius/textbook-notes/syllabi/intro-to-web-dev.md

 ## Grading

-- The official grade book exists on Canvas.
-Genesis will only have the overall grade listed.
+- The official grade book exists on Canvas, with Genesis only having an unreliable copy
 - The course is self-paced, with earlier modules being worth more.
 - In the first marking period, Module 1 is 50% and Module 2 is 20% if your grade.
 - In the second marking period, Module 1 and 2 together are 50% of your grade.
 The remaining three make up 20% of your grade.